hero

 banner

-Causes of Bone Fractures: Uncovering Triggers
+Bone Fractures's Causes: Uncovering Triggers

 • Traumatic Injuries – In most cases, these are various traumatic injuries.
 Curious and active dogs are more prone to injuries from car accidents, while toy breed dogs are more likely to fall from heights (sometimes even low heights, like jumping off a couch).